xtrime-ru/antizapret-vpn-docker/README.md

 You can define these variables in docker-compose.yml file for your needs:

+- `SKIP_UPDATE_FROM_ZAPRET=true` - do not download and use list of all blocked domains from internet.
+	Will reduce RAM consumption.
+Need to manually fill domains in `*-custom.txt` files.
+- `UPDATE_TIMER=1d` - blocked domains update interval
 - `OPENVPN_HOST=example.com` — will be used as a server address in .ovpn profiles upon keys generation (default: your server's IP)
 - `OPENVPN_PORT=1194` — will be used as a server port in .ovpn profiles upon keys generation. (default: 1194) Also port need to be changed manually in [docker-compose.yml](./docker-compose.yml#L21-L22).